Church of the Apostles (Columbia, South Carolina): Designation as a cathedral

 In 2014, after several AMIA churches had left the organization to become part of PEARUSA, Church of the Apostles was designated as pro-cathedral of PEARUSA's Southeast Network.
 In 2016, the PEARUSA Southeast Network dissolved and Church of the Apostles joined the Diocese of the Carolinas, where it was designated as the diocesan cathedral and Edgar as dean.

-In 2021, Edgar was elected as the fifteenth bishop of South Carolina and consecrated the following year.
+In 2021, Edgar was elected as the second ACNA bishop of South Carolina and consecrated the following year.
 At the time of his departure, Apostles had grown from 25 to 550 in average Sunday attendance.

 Architecture

 Apostles' exterior—a modern colonial style faced with white-painted brick—and interior have been described as "austere."
 The nave, laid out in a cruciform plan, seats 450.
 The campus includes a side chapel.

 The cathedral's Möller Op.
 4748 pipe organ dates to 1927.

 Programs

 The Church of the Apostles places emphasis on continued works of church planting; between 2004 and 2021, Apostles commissioned church planters or church revitalizers in Bellevue, Washington; Woodstock, Georgia; Houston, Texas; Wilmore, Kentucky; Lynn Haven, Florida; and Lexington, South Carolina.
 Apostles also hosts a two-year Simeon Fellowship to provide training and support for new pastors.